-Threat Hunting: what is and how it works
+Threat Hunting: what it is and how it works

 Cyber threats represent one of the biggest challenges for modern companies.
 In a context where attacks are becoming increasingly sophisticated, protecting data and systems is essential.